Csaba79-coder/Csaba79-coder/README.md

 - 👋 Hi, I’m @Csaba79-coder
-- 👀 I’m interested in Python challenges
+- 👀 I’m interested in Python and Java challenges
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and soon starting Java
-- 💞️ I’m looking to collaborate on any financial projects as I was working in Bank before (registry / blutter programs)
+- 💞️ I’m looking to collaborate on any financial projects as I was working in Bank before (registry / blutter programs) - more interested in backend development
 - 📫 How to reach me: on e-mail: csabavadasz79@gmail.com (in subject pls. inform me from where you contacted me and what reason!)
 - 👍 useful website: https://bounty.github.com/ :) and good to know and a great reward!